 As the sun begins to set on the 2025-26 season, it is a natural time for reflection.
 While many New Zealanders have felt "short-changed" by the summer weather, our growers and industry partners have worked hard to ensure that consumers didn’t feel the same way about their summerfruit.
-It has been a season of grit, with some difficult choices, and an impressive focus on quality.
+It has been a season of grit, with some difficult choices, and an impressive commitment to quality.

 Navigating a Challenging Harvest